Annual High Tide Flooding Outlook

 • Infrastructure is often placed in more protected areas away from the coast to limit exposure to extreme conditions in remote areas.

-• Relative sea level is decreasing across much of Alaska due to glacial uplift, making coastal flooding less likely in the future.
+• Relative sea level is decreasing across much of Alaska due to glacial uplift, making tidally-driven coastal flooding less likely in the future.

 Additional details and information can be found in Patterns and Projections of High Tide Flooding Along the U.S. Coastline Using a Common Impact Threshold.
 Near- and real-time flood conditions can be monitored through the Coastal Inundation Dashboard.